Sporting boycott of South Africa during the apartheid era: Cricket

 Cricket had been organised on racial lines in South Africa from its earliest days with the "Coloured" cricketer Krom Hendricks excluded from provincial and national teams from the 1890s.
-However, the cricketing boycott was prompted by the "D'Oliveira affair" — the reaction of the South African authorities to the selection of Basil D'Oliveira, a "Cape Coloured" South African, for the England team in 1968.
+However, the cricketing boycott was prompted by the "D'Oliveira affair"of Basil D'Oliveira, a "Cape Coloured" South African, for the England team in 1968.
 The 1970 South African tour of England was called off and replaced by a "Rest of the World" tour featuring several South African players.
 The International Cricket Conference (ICC) imposed a moratorium on tours in 1970.
 World Series Cricket, run outside the auspices of the ICC in 1977–79, included South African players in its "Rest of the World" team.
 There were several "private" tours in the 1970s and "rebel" tours in the 1980s.
 Sanctions for rebel tourists more severe in the West Indies and Sri Lanka than England and Australia.
 In the 1980s, up to 80 English players spent the English winter playing South African domestic cricket.
 In 1989, the ICC agreed that playing in South Africa would carry a minimum 4-year ban on international selection, with an amnesty for previous instances.